Coderah/readapt/README.md

 # Readapt
+Currently under development, not production ready.
+All based on a single prototype iteration right now.

 A highly flexible React virtualization library for every situation.
 "Adapt.
 React.
 Readapt.
 Apt."

 TL;DR [How do I use it?](#enough-how-do-i-use-it)